rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 > - bytes 140,
 > - CONTROLLER is specified for action, and transfer data size of 65535(0xffff = OFPCML_NO_BUFFER) is specified.

+> [!CAUTION]
+> Our experimental results slightly differs with the [results mentioned here](https://book.ryu-sdn.org/en/html/switching_hub.html).
+Can you identify it?

 In s1:
 # ovs-ofctl -O openflow13 dump-flows s1